billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-#### E2.3.2.3 Check whether authenticated sessions continue to use https after login (both web applications and mobile apps)
+#### E2.3.2.3 Check Whether Authenticated Sessions Continue to Use HTTPS After Login (Both Web Applications and Mobile Apps)

 Some applications will use https for the login, but then switch to http after the login is complete, exposing private information and authentication tokens to the risk of network snooping.
 After logging into an application, examine the transactions that come after the login to see if they are using https.